zenith-john/zenith-john.github.io/content/top/nonsense.md

 - As a philosophy amateur: I prefer ancient Chinese philosophy (before Qin), German philosophy and French philosophy.
 To name a few my favourite philosophers: Confucius, Mencius, Zhuangzi, Kant, Marx, Nietzsche, Wittgenstein, Foucault, Derrida.

-- As literature amateur: I prefer allegorical, stylish, fluent and imaginative work.
+- As a literature amateur: I prefer allegorical, stylish, fluent and imaginative work.
 To name some my favourite writers: Qu Yuan, Du Fu, Shakespeare, Joyce, Lu Xun, Kafka, Calvino, Márquez, Coetzee, Parmuk.
 Currently, I focus on Roman-French literature, Arabic-Persian literature, Sanskrit literature and Chinese-Japanese literature and world literature after AD 1919 (the end of World War I and outbreak of May Fourth Movement).

-- As language amateur: I have learned several languages, though mostly in unusable status, including: Chinese(Mandarin and Wu dialect, native, also classical Chinese), English(fluent), French(can read L'Étranger), Japanese(Some simple sentence), Latin(with a dictionary).
+- As a language amateur: I have learned several languages, though mostly in unusable status, including: Chinese(Mandarin and Wu dialect, native, also classical Chinese), English(fluent), French(can read L'Étranger), Japanese(Some simple sentence), Latin(with a dictionary).
 Currently I'm learning Arabic and German.

 - As a puzzle amateur: I have completed(?) three Puzzle Hunts, namely CCBC12，CCBC13(but not 14) and MiaoHunt2023。